leouieda/website/talks/scipy2013.md

 This was the first presentation that I made about [Fatiando a Terra][/software/fatiando], a Python library for modeling and inversion in geophysics.
+The proceedings paper that accompanies this talk became the second chapter of my [PhD thesis][/about/phd].

 # Video recording